 When you retarget a key, generatekey does not remove the original key from the Security World.
-If required, you can use KeySafe to discard the original key.

 When you retarget a key, you cannot change its protection method.
 You cannot change the key from module-protected to card-protected, or from card-protected to module-protected.